IanAWatson/LillyMol/docs/Molecule_Tools/parsimonious_set.md

 ```
 parsimonious_set -nsel 50000 -sortf -v rand200k.dicer.data
 ```
+This takes 11 seconds.
 The output consists of three tokens.

 1. smiles of the selected molecule
 2. id of the selected molecule